Lord Dunsany: Style and themes

 Dunsany's style varied significantly throughout his writing career.
 Prominent Dunsany scholar S. T. Joshi has described these shifts as Dunsany moving on after he felt he had exhausted the potential of a style or medium.
 From the naïve fantasy of his earliest writings, through his early short-story work in 1904–1908, he turned to the self-conscious fantasy of The Book of Wonder in 1912, in which he almost seems to be parodying his lofty early style.

 Each of his collections varies in mood; A Dreamer's Tales varies from the wistfulness of "Blagdaross" to the horrors of "Poor Old Bill" and "Where the Tides Ebb and Flow" to the social satire of "The Day of the Poll."
 The opening paragraph of "The Hoard of the Gibbelins" from The Book of Wonder, (1912) gives a good indication of both the tone and tenor of Dunsany's style at the time:

 The Gibbelins eat, as is well known, nothing less good than man.
 Their evil tower is joined to Terra Cognita, to the lands we know, by a bridge.
 Their hoard is beyond reason; avarice has no use for it; they have a separate cellar for emeralds and a separate cellar for sapphires; they have filled a hole with gold and dig it up when they need it.
 And the only use that is known for their ridiculous wealth is to attract to their larder a continual supply of food.
 In times of famine, they have even been known to scatter rubies abroad, a little trail of them to some city of Man, and sure enough, their larders would soon be full again.

 Despite his frequent shifts of style and medium, Dunsany's thematic concerns remained essentially the same.
 Many of his later novels had an explicitly Irish theme, from the semi-autobiographical The Curse of the Wise Woman to His Fellow Men.

+In his 1951 essay "Kafka and his Precursors", Jorge Luis Borges points out that Dunsany's short story "Carcassonne" resembles Franz Kafka's novel The Castle, which was written later.
+According to Borges the story is about "An invincible army of warriors departs from an infinite castle, subjugates kingdoms and sees monsters and crosses deserts and mountains, but never reaches Carcassonne, although they once catch a glimpse of it."